The New IRS Mileage Rate For 2023: Everything You Need to Know

 The Takeaway: Who Can Take the Mileage Deduction (And How)?

-In an effort to combat rising gas prices, the IRS made a mid-year adjustment to the mileage rate deductions, raising it to 62.5 cents per mile.
+In an effort to combat rising gas prices, the IRS made a mid-year adjustment to the mileage rate deductions in 2022, raising it to 62.5 cents per mile.
+In 2023, this rate has been adjusted again to 65.5 cents per mile.
 If you drive a vehicle frequently for business purposes (not daily commuting), you can qualify to take this deduction.

 Catch Up On the Nitty Gritty Of Taxes >>>